shiraji/KotlinConf2017/talk.md

 So, where I should start working?
 First thing is I need to find what Expression class is used.

 It's imporssible to identify it by stealing the code.
 Well, if you spent more than 1 year, like me, you may be able to guess what expression is used.
-This gonna be KtValueListExpression.
+This gonna be KtValueArgument.

 Anyway, it's hard, so use PSI Viewer which is bundled in child IDE.

-PSI Viewer is the tool that identify the structure of code.
+PSI Viewer is the tool that identifies the structure of the code.
 You can go to Tools and click View PSI Structure of Current File.

+***PSI Viewerの使い方***

+Now, we understand the target class that the inspection applies is `KtValueArgument`.
+Let's create the inspection class for it.

+First, create a class that inherits `AbstractKotlinInspection` class.
+Override `buildVisitor` method.
+Return object of anonymouse class that inhefits `KtVisitorVoid`.

+KtVisitorVoid is the class that implement PsiElementVisitor and all of the method return Unit class. ***explain more about KtVisitorVoid***